Home > Hub article > Tertiary Education Options – Workshop notes

 - Field trips – are these essential to the course, can you manage them

-- What can the disability team offer
+- What can the learning support team offer

 - Managing medication and health needs